shirsig/1Clean_Up/README.md

 **Alt-right-click** on a bag slot will clear its assignment.

 ### Sort order

+The highest priority are the custom assignments.
+The second highest is to fill special bags (e.g., herb bag).

-The primary sort order is:
+Besides that, the primary sort order is:

 **hearthstone**<br/>
 **mounts**<br/>